cansavvy/DataTrail_ReOrg/docs/06_sharing_results_08_git_projects.md

 ![Changes can be seen on the remote repository](https://docs.google.com/presentation/d/1pmSkcf0iSQysOAMuuMK-CihaiSbtqDhg0ME2R9zqRDA/export/png?id=1pmSkcf0iSQysOAMuuMK-CihaiSbtqDhg0ME2R9zqRDA&pageid=g39ec80b88b_0_18)

 We have learned about the importance of organization and folder structure in data science projects.
 Let's practice creating the main folders required in a data science project.
 As you may remember, these folders represent the four parts of any data science project: data, figures, code, and products.
-Let's create them on RStudio Cloud.
+Let's create them on Posit Cloud.

 ![Data science project folders](https://docs.google.com/presentation/d/1pmSkcf0iSQysOAMuuMK-CihaiSbtqDhg0ME2R9zqRDA/export/png?id=1pmSkcf0iSQysOAMuuMK-CihaiSbtqDhg0ME2R9zqRDA&pageid=g37bc4f7f0f_0_1)